Abeokuta: Notable buildings

-Abeokuta was once surrounded by 18 miles of wall, and remnants of the historic wall still exist today.
+Abeokuta was once surrounded by 29 km of wall, and remnants of the historic wall still exist today.
 Ake, the traditional residence of the Alake, along with Centenary Hall (1930), are both in the Egba Alake's territory.
 There are secondary and primary schools and the University of Lagos Abeokuta Campus opened in 1984.
 This campus specializes in science, agriculture, and technology.
 This has since been changed to an independent full-fledged tertiary institution, Federal University of Agriculture, Abeokuta (FUNAAB) in 1988.

 The Green Legacy Resort is a large resort/hotel built by former president Olusegun Obasanjo and investors.
 The Olusegun Obasanjo Presidential Library (OOPL) is also located within the grounds of the resort.

 The governor's office located at Oke-Mosan is also a notable building.
 The Federal University of Agriculture, Abeokuta (FUNAAB), Federal College of Education, Osiele, are also notable locations in Abeokuta.